Employee Motivation: How to Do It Right

 37% of employees say that recognition is one of the most important factors for remaining motivated in the workplace.
 However, too much focus on the end result can produce a limiting effect on future motivation.

 For instance, if a team works at their maximum effort but still fails to meet a goal, morale will almost certainly decrease.
 To solve this issue, make sure you always reward your employees’ efforts, not just the end result.
+Definitely use different strategies and find various employee appreciation gift ideas to keep employees motivated during the work process.

 Rather than allowing your team to doubt themselves, focus instead on learning from their experiences.
 Ask what improvements can be made for next time.
 In line with Maslow’s theory, this will strengthen their sense of belonging and esteem, improving team dynamics.